Vines-Brown Debate: Matthew’s Silly Non-Sequitur

 - The introduction of effective drugs against HIV, the virus that causes AIDS, has not changed the risk of contracting the virus during a single act of homosexual sex…

-- “We found that even if homosexuals behave the same way heterosexuals do — in terms of sexual partner numbers — homosexuals would still have a huge HIV epidemic,” Dr. Goodreau said.
+- “We found that even if men who have sex behave the same way others do — in terms of sexual partner numbers — homosexuals would still have a huge HIV epidemic,” Dr. Goodreau said.
 Universities of Washington and New York Sexually Transmitted Infections Journal, Sept.
 13 2010.

 “Gay Christianity” seems to be premised on the idea or notion that damaging one person’s rectum multiple times instead of multiple persons’ rectums at least one time will all of the sudden make homosexuality Biblical.